More at rubyonrails.org:

 </ul>

 The above code is a mixture of HTML and ERB.
-ERB is a templating system that evaluates Ruby code embedded in a document.
+ERB, short for Embedded Ruby, is a templating system that evaluates Ruby code embedded in a document.
 Here, we can see two types of ERB tags: <% %> and <%= %>.
 The <% %> tag means "evaluate the enclosed Ruby code."
 The <%= %> tag means "evaluate the enclosed Ruby code, and output the value it returns."
 Anything you could write in a regular Ruby program can go inside these ERB tags, though it's usually best to keep the contents of ERB tags short, for readability.

 Since we don't want to output the value returned by @articles.each, we've enclosed that code in <% %>.
 But, since we do want to output the value returned by article.title (for each article), we've enclosed that code in <%= %>.